 How to Avoid ATM Fees

-rising.
-Here's a list of easy ways to help you avoid ATM fees.
+ATM surcharges keep rising.
+Here’s some easy ways to help you avoid ATM fees:

-traveler’s checks, personal checks, and credit cards instead of ATMs when
+- Consider using traveler’s checks, personal checks, and credit cards instead of ATMs when traveling.

 Creating a Budget